CyVerse-learning-materials/cyverse-data-and-software-management-workshop/index.rst

     - Github for software management and reproducibility - a brief introduction to Github (*lab*)
     - Participants will get an brief introduction to repository creation in `Github <https://github.com/>`_ and learn the value of developing code that is open from day one.
-Will introduce choices for licensing and recommendations for fostering and managing contributions.
+      Introduction of licensing and recommendations for fostering and managing contributions.
   * - 15:30
     - Break